apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Judge dismisses Nevada fake electors case over lack of jurisdiction**
+**Israel pounds Gaza, killing dozens, as fighting rages**

-You can read more about it [here](https://thenevadaindependent.com/article/judge-dismisses-nevada-fake-electors-case-over-lack-of-jurisdiction).
+You can read more about it [here](https://www.reuters.com/world/middle-east/israeli-forces-step-up-bombardment-across-gaza-amid-fierce-fighting-2024-06-21/).

 ## Requirements
 - Python 3.8